1 MW DynamometerCopyright: © MSE

-The five-motor dynamometer installed in the MSE test center (formerl MSE) enables investigation of vehicles, power trains and assemblies up to a maximum power of 1 MW.
-The test bed also enables various drive configurations to be trialled (as shown on the right)
+The five-motor dynamometer installed in the MSE test center (formerly ITC) enables investigation of vehicles, power trains and assemblies up to a maximum power of 1 MW.
+The test bed also enables various drive configurations to be trialed (as shown below).

 The achievable braking torques in 4WD operating mode are 50 kNm per wheel.
 The five electric motors and the reduction gear are variably mounted on an 800-ton sprung foundation with a clamping area of 8 m x 14 m.

 - Maximum power up to 1,000 kW

 - Input torque up to 5,300 Nm, direct drive

 - Braking torques up to 4 x 50 kNm with gearbox or 4 x 3,300 Nm direct drive

 - Maximum speed on the brake side 4,050 rpm

 - Interconnecting two machines in in-line operation provides a braking power of 1,200 kW